neondaygame/neondaygame.github.io/philosophy.markdown

 Now convinced that daygame will be a lifelong pursuit, I am starting this journal to document the remainder of my journey.
 It is first and foremost for myself, to help me gather my thoughts on game and speak to myself.

-I want to start my summarizing my seduction philosophy.
+I want to start by summarizing my seduction philosophy.

 ---